lockss/lockss-rtd-manual/docs/configuring.rst

 *  The configuration URL and preservation group or groups corresponding to the LOCKSS network your system is joining.

-*  The paths for the primary content storage area, any additional content storage areas, the state data storage area, the temporary storage area, and the log storage area.
-See the :ref:`Storage` sections for important information about performance requirements for these storage areas.
+*  The paths for one or more :term:`content storage areas <content storage area>`, the :term:`state data storage area`, the :term:`temporary storage area`, and the :term:`log storage area`.
+See the :ref:`Storage Prerequisites` sections for important information about requirements for these storage areas.

    .. caution::